Welcome to the Homeless Education Program!

 Student Achievement Team

 There are approximately 150 students in the Lebanon Community School District who are homeless and receive services to help them stay in school and succeed.
-A student and/or their family are considered homeless if they are living:
+A student and/or their family are considered homeless if they are in any one of or a combination of the following living situations:

-- With relatives or friends (including non-custodial grandparents);
+- Living with relatives or friends (including non-custodial grandparents);

-- In a motel/hotel, RV/trailer park or campground;
+- Living in a shelter, motel/hotel, vehicle or campground;

-The Homeless Program works with students and/or their families to eliminate the barriers related to school attendance and academic success.
-The program can provide:
+The Homeless Education Program works with students and/or their family to eliminate the barriers related to school attendance and academic success.
+The program can provide any combination or all of the following:

 - School fees;